iPad Pro 2018 release date, price and everything you need to know today

 Apple just announced its two new versions of the iPad Pro 2018 on stage at its latest launch event in New York.

-You can keep up with the full announcement on our live blog at the moment where we're running you through the new MacBook Air, Mac Mini and iPad announcements.
+You can keep up with all the breaking news from the event on our live blog, where we're reporting on the announcements of the new MacBook Air, Mac Mini and iPad .

-Below you'll get the latest news on the new iPad Pro but bear in mind that this is being updated during the launch so it may be subject to change.
+Below you'll get the latest news on the new iPad Pro, and we'll be bringing you our hands-on first impressions of it and the other new Apple devices as soon as we've had the chance to check them out.

 Cut to the chase